 Information about water quality in Anderson, Indiana can be surprising.

-- To filter out 22 of the 24 contaminants, consider a Reverse Osmosis Pentair water filtration system for your house.
+- To filter out even more contaminants, consider a reverse osmosis water filtration system for your house.

 - These are typically more expensive than pitchers to purchase, but are much more effective.